 An intermediate course familiarizing the student with the SQL language to retrieve and modify tables within a SQL Server database management system.
 The queries will include outer joins, summary queries and subqueries.
 Students will use normalization techniques to design and create a database structure.
-Views and stored procedures will also be discussed.
+Views and stored procedures also will be discussed.
 Front-end forms will be created to interface with the back-end table structures.

-Prerequisite: One semester of any programming language
+Prerequisite: One semester of any programming language or work-related experience